 Pressured or threatened to engage in any kind of sexual activity

 Told that if you don’t do something sexual, you or someone you love will be hurt

 Forced into taking drugs or alcohol to induce sexual activity

 Pressured to have sex even when you say “NO”

-If you are experiencing one or more of these behaviors please contact us at (816) 701-9984 or email@example.com.
+If you are experiencing any of these in your relationship, contact us for support at 816-349-9371 or firstname.lastname@example.org.